moinBukhari147/nodejs-boilerplate/README.md

   - CORS configuration for controlled cross-origin requests.
   - **Database-level locking** to prevent race conditions during sensitive operations (e.g., OTP verification).
   - **Brute-force protection for OTP verification** with attempt limits and cooldowns.
+  - **Built-in authentication and authorization to protect the endpoint.
+  - **Saved from SQL-injection.

 - 📦 **Optimized Performance**
   - Response compression with compression.